 We all admire the heroes of faith like St. Francis (feast day, October 4).
 Absolutely nothing stopped him in his pursuit of God’s glory.

-St. Francis & Faith
+St. Francis & the Sultan

 When, during the Crusades, he was captured by the Saracens, St. Francis challenged the imams to a duel to prove which was the true religion.
 “Light a bonfire,” Francis reportedly said to the Sultan, “and have your imam enter the fire along with me.
 Whoever emerges from the flames unhurt, his God is the true God.”